 When East Meets West: The Last Spike of the Transcontinental Railroad

-It was 140 years ago yesterday "“ May 10, 1869 "“ that "The Last Spike" was driven into America's first transcontinental railroad.
-This Last Spike was made of gold, so anyone could tell it was important -- but there was plenty more to get excited about.
+It was 150 years ago today—on May 10, 1869—that "The Last Spike" was driven into America's first transcontinental railroad.
+This Last Spike was made of gold, so anyone could tell it was important, but there was plenty more to get excited about.

 What Railroads Can Do For You

-Before the transcontinental railroad, travel from the East to the West Coast took many moons and at least a thousand dollars.
-If you journeyed overland, bandits and belligerent natives might ravage your wagons, foul weather or unexpected hazards might strand you in mountains, and for any number of reasons -- up to and including Divine Wrath -- your party might drop from thirst, hunger, or pestilence, leaving bones for strange rodents to gnaw and scatter.
+Before the transcontinental railroad, travel from the East to the West Coast took many moons and cost at least $1000 (the equivalent of just under $20,000 today).
+If you journeyed overland, bandits, foul weather, or unexpected hazards might strand you in mountains, and for any number of reasons—up to and including Divine Wrath—your party might drop from thirst, hunger, or pestilence, leaving bones for strange rodents to gnaw and scatter.
 If you went by water, the trip would be long and you might get bored, which is a drag.

 The Great Railroad Race

 The two companies involved were the Union Pacific and Central Pacific, racing from Omaha and Sacramento, respectively, for as many subsidized miles as they could build before the rails met.
-(It was a "race" because the total mileage between two points is finite, so an extra mile earned by Union meant one less for Central, and the other way too.)
-The Union Pacific crews were composed of Irish and German immigrants, Civil War vets, freed blacks, and some Native Americans.
-The Central Pacific utilized over 10,000 Chinese willing to work for less and in perilous conditions -- which was important for Central, since they had to climb and blast their way through the Sierras almost as soon as they left Sacramento.
+(It was a "race" because the total mileage between two points is finite, so an extra mile earned by Union meant one less for Central, and vice versa.)
+The Union Pacific crews were composed of Irish and German immigrants, Civil War vets, free black citizens, and some Native Americans.
+The Central Pacific utilized more than 10,000 Chinese employees willing to work for less and in perilous conditions—which was important for Central, since they had to climb and blast their way through the Sierras almost as soon as they left Sacramento.

 The Tracks Meet at Promontory, Utah

-Congress made the fool's mistake of assuming some motivating rationality on the part of the railroad companies, and not just base greed; so they didn't dictate just how, when, or where the rails must meet.
-So when Central and Union crews ran into each other in northern Utah, instead of merging the lines right away they set off building miles of parallel grading, each company hoping to acquire more mileage and thus more of the reward money.
-With a kind of paternal exasperation, then, Congress had to set a junction point; and they chose Promontory, Utah -- a little tent town of railroad workers and prostitutes just north of the Great Salt Lake.
+Congress made the fool's mistake of assuming some motivating rationality on the part of the railroad companies, and not just base greed, so they didn't dictate just how, when, or where the rails must meet.
+When Central and Union crews ran into each other in northern Utah, instead of merging the lines right away, they set off building miles of parallel grading, with each company hoping to acquire more mileage and thus more of the reward money.
+With a kind of paternal exasperation, then, Congress had to set a junction point; and they chose Promontory, Utah—a little tent town of railroad workers and prostitutes just north of the Great Salt Lake.

 Precious Metals and Railroad Fat Cats Make Good News

 Since the meeting of the rails was such a meaningful (and publicized) national event, everyone considered it fit to celebrate with extravagant ceremony.
-Of course, extravagance ought to involve precious metals whenever it can -- so four precious spikes were donated to adorn the last tie.
-There was an iron, silver, and gold spike from Arizona; a silver spike from Nevada; one gold spike from the San Francisco News Letter; and the crowning spike of gold from David Hewes, a friend of Central Pacific magnate Leland Stanford (who was also founder of the University).
+Of course, extravagance ought to involve precious metals whenever it can, so four precious spikes were donated to adorn the last tie.
+There was an iron, silver, and gold spike from Arizona; a silver spike from Nevada; one gold spike from the San Francisco News Letter; and the crowning spike of gold from David Hewes, a friend of Central Pacific magnate Leland Stanford (founder of Stanford University).